TheAspen/TM_Thesis/README.md

-This project is example game project, which has developed during my thesis in 2019.
+This project is example game project, which is developed during my thesis in 2019.

 # Notice!
 This project may contain some bugs, unfinished codes and assets.